eob/ossclass/_posts/2013-02-18-post-hackathon.markdown

 Thanks for coming to the hackathon this weekend.
 Just a few reminders:

 * Tomorrow is Monday schedule, so we have class.
-* Journals are due today for everyone
+* Journals are due at the start of class on Tuesday
 * Status reports are due tonight for teams meeting tomorrow

 We're going to delay the first studio critique -- so Rails and Phabricator, you're off the hook for Wednesday :)